 We thought we’d pick the brain of our Horticultural Curator of Plant Propagation, Matt Coulter – who propagates all the plants for Adelaide, Mount Lofty and Wittunga Botanic Gardens from our Nursery at Mount Lofty – to find out why it’s such an important skill for gardeners to have.

-If you’re keen to learn more after reading, Matt’s presenting a Plant Propagation: Principles and Practices Masterclass at the Mount Lofty Botanic Garden Nursery on Sunday 7 May, where you’ll get to propagate plants using a variety of techniques.
+If you’re keen to learn more after reading, Matt’s presenting a Plant Propagation: Principles and Practices Masterclass at the Mount Lofty Botanic Garden Nursery on Sunday 17 September, where you’ll get to propagate plants using a variety of techniques.
 Book now to secure your spot.
 For those a little more experienced with propagation, Matt's also presenting Advanced Plant Propagation Masterclasses on Thursday 10 August or Sunday 20 August.

 Take it away, Matt!